rutum/rutum.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-10 pr-5">

-<p>I am the Founder of HUnchera.
-Previously I was the founder <a href="http://www.ticary.com">Ticary Solutions (sold to Sigmoidal.io) </a>, which is a Data Science consulting firm for problems pertaining to Natural Language Processing and Machine Learning. </p>
+<p>I am the Founder of Hunchera.
+Previously I was the founder <a href="http://www.ticary.com">Ticary Solutions</a> (a Natural Language Processing solutions provider) that I sold to Sigmoidal.io</p>

+<p> I have a Ph.D. in Artificial Intelligence from before AI was considered a hot topic.
+I was also a contributor to IBM Watson that defeated humans at Jeopardy!</p>

 <p>I love languages - both Natural Languages and Programming languages.
 I speak English, Hindi and Gujarati fluently and bits of Korean and Spanish.</p>